26 min read

 send_syslog "auth-monitor" "Failed login attempts last hour: $failed_logins"

-# 2. New Network Connections (active TCP connections)
+# 2. Active Network Connections

 active_connections=$(netstat -an | grep ESTABLISHED | wc -l | xargs)